vegaprotocol/documentation/docs/api/using-the-apis.md

 <Topic />

 ## Connecting to the APIs
+As most of the APIs are designed to be used for trading-related queries, the best place to try them out is on the testnet network, also known as Fairground.
+The public endpoints differ between testnet and mainnet, as do the network configurations your Vega-compatible wallet needs in order to connect.
+See the [public endpoints page](./public-endpoints.md) for details.

 To use the Vega APIs, a developer will need access to a network-compatible instance of the relevant software, depending on their goals: core node, data node, and/or Vega Wallet.

 **Mainnet**: The consensus validators may provide public endpoints for accessing the mainnet APIs, however that does not mean they should be relied upon for constant uptime and full access to all APIs.
 Each Vega Wallet release for mainnet wallet is pre-configured with any publicly announced nodes at the time of release.